orbitalquark/textadept/doc/manual.md

 ### Snippets

 Snippets are essentially pieces of text inserted into source code or plain text.
-However, snippets are not bound to static text.
+However, snippets are not limited to being static text.
 They can be dynamic templates which contain placeholders for further user input, can mirror or transform those user inputs, and can execute arbitrary code.
 Snippets are useful for rapidly constructing blocks of code such as control structures, method calls, and function declarations.
-Press `Ctrl+Shift+K` (`⌥⇧⇥` on Mac OSX | `M-S-K` in curses) for a list of available snippets.
+Press `Ctrl+Shift+K` (`⌥⇧⇥` on macOS | `M-S-K` in the terminal) for a list of available snippets.
 A snippet consists of a trigger word and snippet text.
 Instead of manually selecting a snippet to insert, type its trigger word followed by the `Tab` (`⇥` | `Tab`) key.
-Subsequent presses of `Tab` (`⇥` | `Tab`) cause the caret to enter placeholders in sequential order, `Shift+Tab` (`⇧⇥` | `S-Tab`) goes back to the previous placeholder, and `Esc` cancels the current snippet.
+Subsequent presses of `Tab` (`⇥` | `Tab`) move the caret into placeholders in sequential order, `Shift+Tab` (`⇧⇥` | `S-Tab`) goes back to the previous placeholder, and `Esc` cancels the current snippet.
 Textadept supports nested snippets, snippets inserted from within another snippet.
 Language modules usually define their [own set][] of snippets, but your [snippet preferences](#Snippet.Preferences) can define some too.

 ![Snippet](images/snippet.png)
 &nbsp;&nbsp;&nbsp;&nbsp;